Michael Ancram: Personal life

-Ancram's younger sister, Lady Cecil Cameron OBE, married Clan Chieftain, Donald Cameron of Lochiel.
+Ancram's younger sister, Lady Cecil Cameron OBE, married Donald Angus Cameron of Lochiel, the Chief of Clan Cameron.
 Another sister, the former Lady Clare Kerr, is now Dowager Countess of Euston and mother of the 12th Duke of Grafton.

-Ancram is a keen country music fan and has often played acoustic guitar at Conservative Party conferences.
-He is a knight of Order of St John and Order of St Lazarus; he was also made a Freeman of Gibraltar in 2010.
+Ancram was a keen country music fan and often played acoustic guitar at Conservative Party conferences.
+He was a knight of the Order of St John and of the Order of St Lazarus; he was also made a Freeman of Gibraltar in 2010.

-He was appointed a Deputy Lieutenant for Roxburgh, Ettrick and Lauderdale in 1990.
+He was appointed a Deputy lieutenant for Roxburgh, Ettrick and Lauderdale in 1990.
 He became a Queen's Counsel (QC) in 1996.

-A member of the House of Lords since 2010, he is the only marquess currently sitting as of September 2022.
-Ancram is hereditary Chief of the Scottish Clan Kerr.
+A member of the House of Lords from 2010, he was the only marquess sitting in the chamber at the time of his death.
+Ancram was hereditary Chief of the Scottish Clan Kerr.

+Death

+Ancram died following a short illness on 1 October 2024, at the age of 79.
+He was succeeded by his brother, Ralph Kerr, as the 14th Marquess of Lothian.